 In this post, I’m going to give some few examples of the different between inclusive and exclusive calendar counting.

-Question: If it is Sunday, what is the 7th day after today?
+Question: If it is Sunday, what is the 7th day from now?

 - Exclusive counting: Sunday.
-Monday being the 1st day.
+Monday is the 1st day.

 - Inclusive counting: Saturday.
-Sunday being the 1st day.
+Sunday is the 1st day.

 Question: How many months have you worked from September to August?

 - Exclusive counting: 11 months.
-You start counting from October.
+October is first month.

 - Inclusive counting: 12 months.
-You start counting from September.
+September is first month.

-Question: How old are you today if you were born in the Year of Our Lord nineteen eighty?
+Question: How old are you today, August 8, 2013, if you were born in the 8th of August Year of Our Lord nineteen eighty?